I get inquiries like: “I look for a VPNProvider WITHOUT log files!".

 How do you like one VPNProvider WITHOUT log files?

-Each VPNProvider who has limitations on his tariffs, saves log files or logs user activity.
+Each VPN-Provider who has limits on his tariffs, stores log files or records user activities.

 So if a provider also offers tariffs that are limited to a volume of data per month or you can use only 1, 3 or 5 devices (example) with a user account, then he must technically log files / logs store.
 Otherwise he would not be able to implement this limit!

 Even if he claims on his website or wherever the opposite.

 Example of log file storage with CyberGhost:

 Tariff limits that indicate use on a limited number of useable devices can be technically implemented ONLY through the use of logs (logfiles):